MMariasik/Boats/README.md

 Boats is a digital version of usually played on paper game, where your goal is to hit enemy's ships and sunk them.
 Also you plan and arrange your own ones, so they don't get sunken.
 Game is for 2 players, one is a host, and the second one joins his lobby using special code.
 Applications communicate via internet, so both players needs to be in the same network.

+All images, and code was done by myself, sounds where found online.

 # Main menu
 ![Alt text](/screenshots/boats1.png?raw=true "MainMenu")
 # Creating lobby